Honor Board FAQ

 Yes, you are required to meet with your Class Dean.
 Doing so will help you to further understand why you are being called before the Honor Board and the Honor Board’s procedures.

-What is the role of the Class Dean at the meeting?
+What is the role of the Class Dean at the meeting (if I choose to be accompanied by them)?

 Your Class Dean attends the meeting as your adviser.
-If you do not understand a question, you may ask them for clarification or consult with him/her during the meeting.
-The Class Dean for the appropriate year will accompany any 5- College student brought before the Honor Board.
+If you do not understand a question, you may ask them for clarification or consult with them during the meeting.
+The Class Dean for the appropriate year will accompany any 5-College student brought before the Honor Board.

 Should I meet with the Chair of the Honor Board?